Azure-Samples/azure-sql-db-django/README.md

 python manage.py migrate customerapi
 ```

-Once migration is done successfully, you’ll see that database objects are created in your database.
+Once migration is done successfully, you'll see that database objects are created in your database.
 You can connect to your database and verify.
 Quickstart available here: [Quickstart: Use Azure Data Studio to connect and query Azure SQL database](https://docs.microsoft.com/en-us/sql/azure-data-studio/quickstart-sql-database?view=sql-server-ver15)

 ## Run sample locally